mkimuci/ioling/pages/Contests/01_upcoming.md

 ## Important Dates

+#### Website Launch
+Scheduled for December 2026

 #### Requesting new working language*
-Before Jan 31, 2025
+Before Jan 31, 2026

 * A new working language means a language that was not present in the previous IOL.
 Please, note that countries can ask for any language.
 Asking for a particular language (e.g. English) does **NOT** give an advantage during the contest – all language versions are equal.

-The list of the IOL 2024 working languages can be seen on the [IOL 2024 working languages](/previous_languages/) page.
+The list of the IOL 2025 working languages can be seen on the [IOL 2025 working languages](/previous_languages/) page.
 Please, make sure that you have read through the [Working language(s) selection](/working_language/) page carefully before requesting a new language.

-#### Requesting new working language*
-Before Jan 31, 2025

 #### Early Bird registration
 TBA